huazzers/desma126/docs/w0-unity-csharp.md

 <figcaption>-- Chapter Three, Rise of the Videogame Zinesters.
 Anna Anthropy.</figcaption>
 </figure>

-For example, in a game of tag, YOU HAVE TO DESIGN RULES FOR...
+For example, in a game of tag, what are the rules for...

 1. **THE SETUP** -- how do you decide who's "it"? when can they start tagging people?
 2. **THE LEVEL / PLAYING FIELD** -- how far can players go before they're "out-of-bounds"? are there safe zones where people can't be tagged?